grafalex82/ut88/README.md

 Second issue is related to the Ctrl key combinations.
 When Ctrl-`<char>` is pressed, the original MonitorF produces the `<char>`-`0x40` code (so that returned char code is in `0x01`-`0x1f` range).
 On the good side this provides a single keycode for Ctrl-char key combination without having to perform additional actions.
 On the other side this does not allow distinguishing between, for example, Ctrl-H key combination and Left arrow key press.
 Surprisingly some of the UT-88 parts (including Monitor itself, but not including Micron assembler) expect a different behavior - symbol keys are returned as is (in 0x41-0x5f range), and additional code reads the keyboard's port C to check whether Ctrl key is pressed.

+The emulator is using [fixed version](tapes/ut88os_monitor.rku) of the editor by default.
+[Difference with original version](tapes/ut88os_monitor.diff) are explained in details.

 ### Built-it assembler and disassembler